psu13/mutable-hakyll/posts/i-am-malenia-blade-of-miquella.md

 instead of having to choose between 15 different upgrade paths each with their own special upgrade stones you can move a weapon instantly from strength, to dex, to int (magic and cold), to faith (fire and lightning), to bleed and then back again whenever you want by resting at a checkpoint.
-This way if there are no (say) faith or magic weapon with a move set that you like, no problem!
+This way if there are no (say) faith or magic weapons with a move set that you like, no problem!
 Just take a (say) Claymore and then put it on whatever track you want.